 Upfitters should ensure that the body installation will not place the side rails in an unsustainable position.
 "This situation can easily happen if an upfitter extends the wheelbase and then adds a body that would put excessive strain on the side rails," Carver said.
 Examples are dump bodies being added to former over-the-road tractors.
 Also, derricks that are mounted on chassis not originally intended for this use can quickly add unsustainable pressures to the side rails of a vehicle, Carver noted.

-Types of Failures In the order of highest failure levels, fatigue, static bending, deflection, corrosion, brittle fracture, and buckling failure will damage side rails.
+In the order of highest failure levels, fatigue, static bending, deflection, corrosion, brittle fracture, and buckling failure will damage side rails.
 Many of these problems fit into the category of damage caused by load shock, poor sales engineering to fit a specific application, or an error in the manufacturing engineering.